codesshaman/ssh_config_script/README.md

 ### Description

-This script automaticly create ssh configuration for connection to many local/remote servers
+SSHJet V2 with ansible host support.
+Script automaticly create ssh connection to the webserver and configure ansible hosts file if ansible exist in system.

+For ssc connections script use .ssh/config file, for ansible script use .ansible/hosts.txt file.

 # Usage